 - Download our Moving to Argentina Guide (PDF)

-Today, the Argentinian banking sector is well established, and expats will find that they can open up a bank account in pesos or dollars as long as they can present the required identification documents.
+The Argentinian banking sector is well established, and expats can open a bank account in pesos or dollars as long as they can present the required identification documents.

-There are expats who choose to leave their money in bank accounts in their home country, which may make a few aspects of living in Argentina slightly more complicated.
-Hefty taxes also apply when transferring money from an offshore account to a local account, so expats are advised to think carefully before doing this.
+Expats may choose to leave their money in bank accounts in their home country, which may slightly complicate a few aspects of living in Argentina.
+Hefty taxes apply when transferring money from an offshore account to a local account, so you’re advised to think carefully before doing this.

-With a bit of patience, it is completely possible for an expat to open a bank account in Argentina.
+With a bit of patience, it’s completely possible to open a bank account in Argentina.
+As of April 2025, Argentina has lifted most currency controls, making foreign exchange transactions significantly easier than in previous years.

 Money in Argentina